 - In a large frying pan, heat sesame oil on high and stir fry green onions until wilted.

-- Add sugar, mirin, sake, and soy sauce, and keep stirring.
+- Add miso, sugar, mirin, sake, and soy sauce, and keep stirring.
 It gets burned easily because of miso so keep stirring while you cook.
 When the liquid is dehydrated, turn off the heat and set aside to cool down.

 - Wash chicken and pat dry with paper towel.
 In a bowl or Ziploc bag, combine the chicken with Negi Miso Sauce and marinate for at least 2-3 hours.